dstackai/dstack/docs/quickstart.md

 ## Introduction

-dstack is a tool that lets you and others define AI workflows and run them on any infrastructure in a reproducible manner.

-This tutorial teaches you dstack essentials like workflows, runs, and runners.
-You'll set up runners, and run a basic workflow.
+This tutorial teaches you dstack essentials such as workflows, runs, jobs, artifacts, and runners.

 To complete this tutorial, you'll need a [dstack.ai](https://dstack.ai) account.

 ## Set up runners

-Runners are machines that runs workflows (submitted by the user). dstack supports two types of runners: `On-demand runners` and `Self-hosted runners`.
+Runners are machines that run submitted workflows. dstack supports two types of runners: the `on-demand` runners and `self-hosted` runners.

-`On-demand runners` are created automatically by dstack in the user's cloud account when there is a need. `Self-hosted runners` are set up manually by the user.
+Thee `on-demand` are runners created automatically by dstack (in the user's cloud account) for the time of running workflows.
+The `self-hosted` runners are set up manually to run workflows using the user's own hardware.

 ### Option 1: Set up on-demand runners

-To use `On-demand runners`, go to the `Settings`, then `AWS`.
+To use the `on-demand` runners, go to the `Settings`, then `AWS`.

 Here, you have to provide `AWS Access Key ID` and `AWS Secret Access Key` that have the [corresponding](on-demand-runners.md#aws-credentials) permissions to create EC2 instances in you AWS account.

-Once you provided credentials, use the `Add limit` button to configure limits.
+Once you've provided credentials, use the `Add limit` button to configure limits:

 ![](images/dstack_on_demand_settings.png){ lazy=true width="1060" }

+The configured limits represent the maximum number of EC2 instances of the specific type and in the specific region, that dstack can create at one time to run workflows.

 ### Option 2: Set up self-hosted runners

-As an alternative to `On-demand runners`, you can register your own servers with dstack as `Self-hosted runners`.
+As an alternative to `on-demand` runners, you can run workflows on your own hardware.

-In order to register your server with dstack, you have to run the following command on the server:
+To do that, you have to run the following command on your server:

 ```bash
 curl -fsSL https://get.dstack.ai/runner -o get-dstack-runner.sh